Bart Verhaeghe

 He is also chairman of project developer UPLACE and former vice-chairman of the Royal Belgian Football Association.
 He also co-founded the independent think tank Itinera in 2006.

-Verhaeghe encourages entrepreneurship, among other things, with his passionate plea for more ambition and courage in our society.
-That's the key message in his book 'Durf!’
+Verhaeghe encourages entrepreneurship in society, as explained in his book Durf!
 (Dare!) which was published by Van Halewyck in 2019.

 Early life

-Verhaeghe was born into a Brabant family with West Flemish roots (father from Stuivekenskerke and mother from Ardooie).
-He grew up in Grimbergen and played soccer at KSC Grimbergen and Hoger Op Merchtem.
+Verhaeghe was born into a Brabant family with West Flemish roots.
+He grew up in Grimbergen, near Brussels, and played soccer at KSC Grimbergen and Hoger Op Merchtem.
 After secondary school at the Jan van Ruusbroeck College in Laken, he studied law at the Catholic University of Leuven and obtained a Master of Business Administration at Vlerick Business School.

 He started his career at KPMG, one of the Big Four accounting organizations.
 He resigned after nine months to start as an entrepreneur.
 At industrial building company Verelst, he developed project developer Eurinpro specialising in logistic real estate and of which he became CEO.
 This company grew substantially and was sold in 2006 to the Australian company Macquarie Goodman for 400 million Euro.

 LakeSprings

 Verhaeghe invests in sports (Club Brugge), real estate (project development and real estate investments), private equity, listed shares and non-profit organisations (Itinera and the Anti-Cancer Fund).
 These investments are part of the family holding LakeSprings nv.
 As real estate investment, Verhaeghe bought the Castle of Bever from Count Eric de Villegas de Clercamp in 2004.
-The castle has been fully renovated and is surrounded by roughly 20 hectares of park area.
+The castle has been fully renovated and is surrounded by roughly 17 hectares of park area.